BalistiK-25/s5LanguageTool/README.md

     ...
 ```

+The same goes for quests.
 The concept stays the same across all functions that may take text that should be multilingual.
 Here is the full list of all functions implemented in the LanguageTool currently:

-* LanguageTool.Message
+* Message
-* LanguageTool.StartBriefing
+* StartBriefing
-* LanguageTool.StartCutscene (requires comfort-function)
+* StartCutscene (requires comfort-function)
-* LanguageTool.SetPlayerName
-* LanguageTool.CreateNPC
+* SetPlayerName
-* LanguageTool.AddQuest
+* CreateNPC
+* LanguageTool.AddQuest -> A comfort-function to add quests outside of briefing pages.
-* LanguageTool.AddTribute (requires comfort-function)
+* AddTribute (requires comfort-function)

 ## Check for missing keys

 As in version 2.3, a new functionionality was added: `LanguageTool.EnableLanguageCheck(_flagStrings)` (disabled by default).
 With this function it is now possible to assist in creating multilingual Briefings, Messages and such.
 By calling this function, the `GetString` function passively checks, if all languages have a valid key representation within the passed table.
-If it is not the case, a warning is appended to the string returned by the function, which looks like this: "LanguageTool: No key/(s) was/were found for the id/(s): ...".
-This warning is not returned, if the `GetString` function is called with a true as its returnInput flag.
+If it is not the case, a warning is appended to the string returned by the function, which looks like this: "LanguageTool: No key/(s) was/were found for the id/(s): ..."

 It is important to mention that this **does not work** as expected, if the **given value is a string**, like the title in this case:
 ```